mdodovic/SymPyCAP/README.md

      4)		*SymPyCAP_notebook_examples.tex* - editable LaTeX test examples from Jupyter Notebook file \
      5)		*circuit_images* - contains images of electric circuit solved in *SymPyCAP_notebook_examples.ipynb*

+### Video tutorials

+Videos which demonstrate set up and usage of SymPyCAP solver are on YouYube:

+[How to set up SymPyCAP envirnoment] (link)\
+[Test example: Voltage divider] (link)

+Language of all videos are Serbian, and **English caption** is provided to every video as the YouTube option.

 ## Documentation

+For comprehensive documentation, see [Documentation.pdf](link ka pdf-u!!!!!!)

 ## Authors